zhengxy03/RNA-seq/README.md

 ls
 ```
 # 7 expression level count
-HTseq-count:<br>
-  determine if the reads belong to one gene(three models:union,intersection_strict,intersection_nonempty)
+HTseq-count:<determine if the reads belong to one gene(three models:union,intersection_strict,intersection_nonempty)